What Does It Mean to Invoke Your Right to Counsel?

 Do Not Underestimate the Power of an Attorney – Contact One Now

 If you have been arrested or you are being questioned by the police, contact a Jacksonville criminal defense attorney right away.
 An experienced attorney advocating on your behalf is critical.
-Call the Law Office of Timothy Armstrong, P.A. today at 904-356-8618 to schedule a consultation or ask a question online.
+Call The Armstrong Law Group, P.A. today at 904-356-8618 to schedule a consultation or ask a question online.